On degenerate sections of vector bundles

 \section{Abstract}

 We consider the locus of sections of a vector bundle on a projective scheme that vanish in higher dimension than expected.
-We show that after applying a high enough twist, any maximal component of this locus consists entirely of sections vanishing along a subscheme of minimal degree.
-In fact, we will give a more refined description of this locus, which will allow us to deduce its limit in the Grothendieck ring of varieties.
+We will find the largest components of this locus asymptotically, after applying a high enough twist to the vector bundle.
+We will also give an interpretation in terms of a limit in the Grothendieck ring of varieties.